ocaml/ocaml.org/data/tutorials/guides/1wf_06_database.md

 ### Default queries

 The declaration of Caqti queries is rather complex.
-Hopefully, the `ppx_rapper` preprocessor permits an easy composition of such queries.
+Hopefully, the `ppx_rapper` preprocessor permits an easier composition of such queries.

 The idea is to type something like this: